-Guidance and support
+Guidance and Support

-- 7. The PCC can be downloaded from the East 15 website: http://www.east15.ac.uk/ - 8.
-Full details of the East 15 absence notification procedure is forwarded to all students at the start of the academic year via University of Essex email accounts and can also be found on the main East 15 website.

-- 9. The Student Code of Conduct can be found on the University of Essex website and contains 'Student Conduct Regulations' and 'Student Conduct Procedures'. - 10.
-Students requiring support in relation to understanding and/or meeting the requirements of the PCC should seek immediate guidance from Student Support. - 11.
+- 6. The PCC can be downloaded from the East 15 website. - 7.
+Full details of the East 15 absence notification procedure is forwarded to all students at the start of the Academic Year via University of Essex email accounts and can also be found on the East 15 Moodle Page. - 8.
+The Code of Student Conduct can be found on the University of Essex website and contains 'Student Conduct Regulations' and 'Student Conduct Procedures'. - 9.
+Students requiring support in relation to understanding and/or meeting the requirements of the PCC should seek immediate guidance from Student Wellbeing and Inclusivity Service. - 10.
 Hard copies of all documentation relating to the PCC can also be obtained from the East 15 Administration Team.

-East 15 Acting School Approved by Senate July 2016
+East 15 Acting School

+Approved by Senate April 2025